yurka1605/crud-api/README.md

 `npm test` - run tests

-Note: Port 6000 is used to start the server for tests
+> NOTE: Port 6000 is used to start the server for tests